gofractally/psibase/doc/events.md

       }
 ```

-To use the event system requires some development on both the blockchain service side (back-end) and the applet side (UI/front-end).
-On the back-end, the blockchain service is responsible for:

-1. Defining the events it can emit
-2. Emitting the events
-3. Exposing access to these events through RPC queries

-On the front-end, the applet is simply responsible for:

-1. Reading events history exposed by the service
-2. Displaying relevant events
-3. Subscribing to events
+A web service is responsible for defining the types of events it can emit, emitting the events, and exposing access to the events over some RPC interface.
+Any Psibase applet may then query the events through that RPC interface and display them according to its users' needs.
+Psibase applets are also able to use the Event Sourcing design pattern, in which they may subscribe to events and define handlers for automatic execution whenever such events are emitted.

 ### When are events consumed by a front-end?

-The primary reason that events are consumed on the front-end is to view historical chain activity related to a particular blockchain service.
-There is another use-case that aids in bridging multiple Psibase blockchains through inter-blockchain communication, but that use-case is outside the scope of this document.

-A wallet application may want to display a historical view of all past transfers into and out of a particular user account.
-All those historical transfers are not saved in active blockchain state, but each of those historical transfers would have emitted a `transferred` event, which the UI could query to efficiently retrieve a list of all past transfers.

-Keep in mind, some nodes may have smaller storage capacity, and may therefore be configured to "forget" past events beyond a particular time horizon.
-Therefore if you need to guarantee access to historical events to a specific time window, the safest way to accomplish this would be to configure and run your own full node.
-On the other hand, if your application simply needs to display the current state of a blockchain service, it may not be necessary to use the event system at all.
+The primary reason that events are consumed in an applet is to view historical events related to a particular web service.
+If your application only needs to display the current state of a web service, it may not be necessary to use the Psibase event system at all.
+Another use-case allows cryptographic proofs to be generated for events, which could allow separate Psibase networks that do not trust each other to mathematically prove to each other when various events happen, but this use-case is outside the scope of this document.

-## Emitting event chains
+Imagine a web service that facilitates the transfer of some kind of "tokens."
+Such an application may not only want to display a user's current balance of these tokens, but also display a historical view of any events that would have affected the user balance.
+Such historical transfers are an example usecase for the Psibase event system.
+To accomplish this, a web service developer would emit a `transferred` event after each transfer, which would facilitate the creation and storage of an event into the prunable event database that could be queried by the front-end (applet) to display the list of historical events.

+Psinode may be deployed on hardware with limited storage capacity, and therefore the Psinode operators may configure event stores to prune more quickly than would be desired by a particular web service.
+Therefore, the safest way to guarantee your applet will keep access to a sufficiently large history of events is to run your own Psinode network, rather than rely on a third-party Psinode network deployment.

+## Event chaining

 One challenge with an event system is in maintaining lookup efficiency.
-To show a list of historical token transactions, it would be inefficient to search through the entire event list to find the relevant events.
-Rather, Psibase provides a mechanism to aid in the construction of manual indices to drastically improve lookup efficiency.
+If all events were simply stored in a list, lookups would require linear-time searches through the list to construct the subset of events relevant to the query.
+Rather, Psibase provides a mechanism to aid in the construction of manual indices on events to drastically improve lookup efficiency.

 Whenever an event is emitted from a service, a unique event ID is returned to the caller.
 That event ID is known as the Event Head because it's the most recently emitted event of its type.
-The event head should be stored in blockchain state, and each event will itself include a field that indicates the previous event in that index.
-The result is that the Event Log contains followable event chains:
+Each event includes a field that records the ID of the previous event of its type, and the event head is stored in active application state.
+The result is that the Event Log contains easily-followable event chains:

 <br/>